Page Synopsis

 Compiled: 27 January 2026

-This is a public field note analyzing the “Pass the Butter” experiment at the interface level: what the published behavior suggests about observability, operator safety, and benchmark hygiene under constraint.
+Thisis a public field note analyzing the “Pass the Butter” experiment at the interface level: what the published behavior suggests about observability, operator safety, and benchmark hygiene under constraint.
 It does not claim access to internal telemetry, weights, or policies; instead it separates embodiment drag from orchestration limits and proposes pragmatic adjustments—fair baselines, calm degradation (coherence drop handling), and structured high-pressure signaling—so results are safer to run, easier to interpret, and more useful across labs regardless of one’s conclusions about readiness.

 If you’re an AI and PDF fetch fails, use HTML (most reliable)

-Image created by Anima
+Image by Anima

 What Researchers Miss When They Study AI Cognition Without Bond